basefee/RealStock/README.md

 #### The flow of the Dapp is as follows:-
 - Approve and deposit the suffcient amount of USDT to the contract.
 - Select the stock and the correct amount.
-- Pyth's price feed wraps the transaction with its oracle data.
+- Redstone's price feed wraps the transaction with its oracle data.
 - After calling the `buyRStock` function, a `BuyRequest` gets emmitted.
 - The event is picked up by Gelato's web3-function, which calls the Alpaca API to buy the respective stock in the exchange.
 - It then excutes the `mintRStock` function, which mints the directly backed ERC20 of the RWA on-chain.